 Long-term EU resident?

 If you have lived in another EU country with a residence permit for at least five years, you qualify as a long-term resident and can apply, in that country, for a special EU residence permit.
-This makes it easier to move to another EU country.
+This makes it easier to move to another EU country, such as Sweden.

 Citizens of non-EU countries